magriln/MATH-4640-Project/Project.md

 ###### Title: The SVD.
 What is it, what it can be used for, how it can be computed.
 ----
 ### Base Idea and Introduction
 ###### Singular Value Decomposition is as simple as its name, its a method of decomposing matrix into matrices composed of singular values.
 Of course it is a little more intuitvie than that.
-Given a matrix, $A$, of size $m \times n$ we can factorize this matrix into the following form,
+Given a matrix, $A \in \mathbb{R}^{m \times n}$ we can factorize this matrix into the following form,
 $$A = U\Sigma V^{T}$$
 ###### These matrices are defined below:
 - U: An $m \times m$ orthogonal matrix